 Even at a glance, there is a huge range of options when it comes to TV sizes.
 It’s easy to assume that bigger is always better, but that’s not always the case.

-These days the most common size is between 50 and 65 inches, which will suit the majority of living rooms.1
+These days the most common size is between 50 and 65 inches, which will suit the majority of living rooms.
+(1)

 Before we get into the many options available in TVs, it’s best to explain why it is so important.
 The resolution describes the number of pixels that make up the picture on a display, which is usually expressed both horizontally and vertically.
 What this essentially means is that the more pixels you have, the sharper and more detailed the picture will be.
+Before you choose one, learn about the different types of TVs.

 Full HD (full high definition)